Specifix5/mikushare/README.md

 This project can run as is or you can (and should) let nginx (or any other proxy servers) serve the files for you.

+If you're pointing the `UPLOADS_DIRECTORY` to something like `/var/www/` make sure you have `chmod` the folder accordingly to allow bun to read and write, otherwise it will get a permission denied error.

 ## Before you run the project

 If you haven't already, set up the database by running